April 3 – 7, 2017

 The U.S. Department of Transportation and the Federal Highway Administration present National Work Zone Awareness Week each spring, to bring national attention to motorist and worker safety in work zones.

 DOT participates to raise driver awareness and decrease the number of persons killed in motor vehicle crashes in work zones.
 This year DOT will hold a press conference and outfit our truck fleet with awareness images.
-Print and outdoor ads to promote work zone safety will be placed in both New York City and in Albany.
+Print and outdoor ads to promote work zone safety will be placed in New York City.

 Work Zone Facts at a Glance